DS-Homebrew/nds-bootstrap/README.md

 # Compiling

-In order to compile this on your own, you will need [devkitPro](https://devkitpro.org/) with the devkitARM toolchain, plus the necessary tools and libraries, as well as lzss from [here](https://www.romhacking.net/download/utilities/826/), which goes in the `retail` folder. devkitPro includes `dkp-pacman` for easy installation of all components:
+If your goal is to get the latest nightly, feel free to get it from our auto compiler, handled by TWLBot.
+Also, if you push your test commits to a GitHub forks, you could have GitHub Actions run on every commit instead.
+If, however, you'd like to compile this locally, you will need to install devkitARM with the necessary Nintendo DS development libraries.
+To learn how to set up, please check the [devkitPro wiki](https://devkitpro.org/wiki/Getting_Started).

 ```
  $ dkp-pacman -Syu devkitARM devkitarm-rules general-tools dstools ndstool libnds libfat-nds
 ```

+You will also need to setup lzss, which can be done by installing gcc (`sudo apt-get install gcc`) and compiling lzss.c to the devKitARM binary directory (`sudo gcc lzss.c -o /opt/devkitpro/tools/bin/lzss`)

-Once everything is downloaded and installed, `git clone` this repository, navigate to the folder, and run `make` to compile nds-bootstrap.
-If there is an error, let us know.
+Once the development environment is ready, clone this repository using git (`git clone`), navigate to the cloned repo and run `make` to compile nds-bootstrap.

+If you need help manually compiling, please let us know on our [Discord Server](https://discord.gg/yD3spjv).
+The issues tab on our GitHub repository is mainly for running the applications themselves, rather than development.

 # Frontends
 A frontend isn't required to be used as nds-bootstrap uses an ini file to load its parameters.
 However, it is very much recommended.

 ## [TWiLight Menu++](https://github.com/DS-Homebrew/TWiLightMenu)

-TWiLight Menu++ is a frontend for nds-bootstrap, developed by [RocketRobz](https://github.com/RocketRobz).
-It has 5 customizable themes to choose from (the DSi Menu, the 3DS Home Menu, SEGA Saturn menu, the R4 kernel, and the Acekard theme, based on the AKAIO firmware).
+TWiLight Menu++ is a frontend for nds-bootstrap, developed by [RocketRobz](https://github.com/RocketRobz) & co.
+It has 7 customizable launchers to choose from with the ability to launch emulators and other homebrew.

 It also includes a number of Anti-Piracy patches for the games and will automatically configure nds-boostrap for you, with customizable per game settings.